massovercharge/getting-and-cleaning-data-course-project/CodeBook.md

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.

 ## Variable description
 Column names describe the variables by a series of discrete descriptive factors.
-They appear in the order presented in the following talbes from top to bottom.
-Each of the measurements are associated with a subject and an activity, see next table for an overview.
+They appear in the order presented in `Table 1` from top to bottom.
+Each of the measurements are associated with a subject and an activity, see `Table 2` for an overview.
+`Table 1`
 Variable name   | Description/value                       | Type
 ----------------|-----------------------------------------|---------
 `dimension`     | frequency or time                       | factor